 It is well-known that you are the sum of the five people closest to you.
 Your every habit, strategy and move is potentially soured or enhanced based on those whom you lean on for advice or simply allow yourself to converse with most regularly.

 I’ve been fortunate enough to have had quite an exciting career thus far, and whilst I usually accredit this to the powerful-strategies that I have implemented over the years, I must make it clear that I would not be where I am today without having conversed with, worked with, and learnt from these incredible people.
 They have shaped me and I wanted to create a running list to continuously remind myself of why I am where I am.

-I felt that putting this list here would be appropriate as it would also allow me to give credit where credit is due to help this site and my videos further help so many individuals get today.
+I felt that putting this list here would be appropriate as it would also allow me to give credit where credit is due to help this site and my writing further help so many individuals today.

 For those of you on this list: you are the immediate people who have affected my worldview and my purpose – thank you.

 This list is in no particular order; in fact, I made sure that the list was totally randomised – you’re all equally badass in my opinion.
 If you feel though you should be on my list, please forgive me, I clearly had not had enough green tea when attempting to remember names.
 Please feel free to remind me of your incredible deed, but know that before you are even on this list, I am already very grateful for everything you have done.

 Elliot Fogelman – for introducing me to the book that started it all, and for giving me the luxury of being a part of your thought process.
 For writing every line of code for this site.
 Legend.